Parkview

 No listing remarks mention central or building-wide air conditioning, and 0/13 listings flag central AC in the primary unit_features field (only 1/13 in inclusions, likely a mis-click).
 This strongly suggests the building does not have a central AC system and instead relies on individual unit systems.

-At least 4 of 15 recent MLS listings checked the split AC option, and multiple public remarks explicitly mention split/ductless systems — quotes include "Stay cool year-round with split A/C" and "split A/C system in the main living room."
-Evidence is consistent across more than one agent's remarks and aligns with historical high-confidence data, indicating some units in the building have split/ductless AC.
+Multiple recent public remarks explicitly reference split A/C or a split A/C system (quotes include "Stay cool year-round with split A/C" and "split A/C system in the main living room"), and the MLS ACSPL checkbox appears in 5 of 16 current listings.
+Evidence is consistent across several agent listings and aligns with prior-high confidence, indicating some units in the building have split/ductless AC.

 9 of 14 current MLS listings include ACWIUN (window units) in inclusions, giving a majority pattern.
 None of the combined public remarks explicitly state 'window AC', 'window unit', or 'window air conditioner' (one remark notes a 'split A/C' in the main living room), so the evidence is implied by MLS checkbox usage across multiple listings rather than explicit narrative confirmation; this suggests some units likely have window AC but agent copy/paste or omission may explain lack of remarks.